 If the merger fails to qualify for the Intended Tax Treatment, a U.S. holder of Spirit common stock generally would recognize gain or loss in an amount equal to the difference between (1) the fair market value of the shares of Frontier common stock and the amount of cash received in the merger (including cash received in lieu of fractional shares of Frontier common stock) and (2) the holder's basis in the Spirit common stock surrendered.
 Gain or loss must be calculated separately for each block of Spirit common stock exchanged by such U.S. holder if such blocks were acquired at different times or for different prices.
 Any gain or loss recognized generally would be long-term capital gain or loss if the U.S. holder's holding period in a particular block of Spirit common stock exceeds one year at the time of the merger.
 Long-term capital gain of certain non-corporate U.S. holders (including individuals) currently is eligible for preferential U.S. federal income tax rates.
 The deductibility of capital losses is subject to limitations.
 A U.S. holder's holding period in shares of Frontier common stock received in the merger would begin on the day following the merger.
 Notwithstanding the foregoing, the U.S. federal income tax consequences of the merger to U.S. holders of Spirit common stock could be different from those described above if the merger fails to qualify for the Intended Tax Treatment and Section 304 of the Code applies to the merger.
-Section 304 may apply to the merger if holders of Spirit common stock, taken together, own (taking into account constructive ownership rules under the Code) 50% or more of Frontier common stock kove or value, immediately following the completion of the merger.
-If Section 304 of the Code applies, instead of recognizing gain or loss in respect of any cash consideration received in the merger, a U.S. holder of Spirit common stock that also actually or constructively owns Frontier common stock (other than Frontier common stock received pursuant to the merger) may recognize divid possibility of dividend treatment depends on each holder's particular circumstances, including the application of constructive ownership rules, holders of Spirit common stock should consult their tax advisors regarding the application of the foregoing rules to such holders' particular circumstances.
+Section 304 may apply to the merger if holders of Spirit common stock, taken together, own (taking into account constructive ownership rules under the Code) 50% or more of recognizing gain or loss in respect of any cash consideration received in the merger, a U.S. holder of Spirit common stock that also actually or constructively owns Frontier common stock (other than Frontier common stock received pursuant to the merger) may recognize dividend income up to the amount of such cash consideration depending on the application of the tests set forth in Section 302 of the Code.
+B possibility of dividend treatment depends on each holder's particular circumstances, including the application of constructive ownership rules, holders of Spirit common stock should consult their tax advisors regarding the application of the foregoing rules to such holders' particular circumstances.